BlueAndGold - Top Players Against Clemson

 Throughout the game, it was clear that part of Clemson’s offensive game plan was to do whatever they could to take sophomore safety Kyle Hamilton out of the play.
 Even Notre Dame head coach Brian Kelly indicated as much in his postgame press conference, which is why it also hurt the defense when Hamilton was injured in the second half and left the game.

-Still, the 6-foot-4 safety led the game in tackles with 10 and also recorded a pass breakup and his first interception of the season.
+Still, the 6-4, 219-pound safety finished with a game-high 10 tackles, broke up one pass and recorded his first interception of the season.

 🚨TURNOVER🚨 (2) Notre Dame is up early in the ACC Championship, as Kyle Hamilton Picks off Trevor Lawrence!!! 👀 ☘️ lead the 🐅 3-0 in the 1st Qtr. pic.twitter.com/XAPR9oqkVj— Oracle Sports (@OracleSports1) December 19, 2020